Phaedra Parks Is ''Reviewing her Options'' Amid Divorce Drama

-Phaedra Parks and Apollo Nida's marriage may not be not over after all.
+Phaedra Parks and Apollo Nida's marriage may not be over after all.

 The Real Housewives of Atlanta star had said in November she finalized their long and messy divorce from her ex, with whom she shares two kids.